Shuzo Kato / 加藤 修三

 Ph.D. student

-• Cluster of Excellence Physics of Life, TU Dresden
+• Cluster of Excellence Physics of Life (PoL), TU Dresden / Max Planck Institute of Molecular Cell Biology and Genetics

 • shuzo.kato*tu-dresden.de